 - 3 ounces crumbled blue cheese (about 3/4 cup)

-Heat 2 tablespoons of the olive oil in a very large skillet over medium heat.
+In a very large skillet over medium heat, warm 2 tablespoons of the olive oil.
 Sprinkle the chicken with 2 teaspoons of the salt and 1 teaspoon of the pepper.
-Place the chicken in the skillet, smooth side down, and cook, until just cooked through, about 5 minutes per side.
+Place the chicken in the skillet, smooth or skin side down, and cook until just cooked through, about 5 minutes per side.
 Transfer the chicken to a cutting board and let rest, loosely covered with foil, for 5 minutes.

-In a small bowl, whisk the remaining 1/3 cup of olive oil, 1/2 teaspoon of salt, and 1/2 teaspoon of pepper with the vinegar, honey, and shallot.
+Meanwhile, in a small bowl, combine the remaining 1/3 cup of olive oil, 1/2 teaspoon of salt, and 1/2 teaspoon of pepper with the vinegar, honey, and shallot, whisking to dissolve the salt.
+In a large bowl, combine the arugula, strawberries, blue cheese, and almonds with dressing to taste.
+Arrange the salad on plates or a platter.